Abaco-Systems/jetson-tx2-sample-filesystems/README.md

 password : **abaco**
 username : **abaco**

 Due to the size of the images they are available as Releases.
-Please download Release R28_1.
+Please download Release R28_1 to get all the file systems ot down load them invividually by clicking on the release.

+The ezyflash.sh script below will automatically download the images to your machine and flash your board.

 # Using ezyflash.sh
 This script makes flashing these images a breeze.
 Connect you TX2 and put it into reset.